Connect with us

 Crisis in Syria

-Since March 2011, violence in Syria has claimed over 100 000 lives and injured countless civilians.
+Since March 2011, violence in Syria has claimed hundreds of thousands of lives and injured countless civilians.

-The 2014 Syria Humanitarian Assistance Response Plan (SHARP) and 2014 Regional Response Plan take stock of the rise in affected populations and their needs, with total funding requirements of approximately USD 2.27 billion in Syria and USD 4.2 billion in neighbouring countries.
+The 2015 Syria Strategic Response Plan and 2015-16 Regional Refugee and Resilience Plan take stock of the rise in affected populations and their needs, with total funding requirements of approximately USD 2.9 billion in Syria and USD 5.5 billion in neighbouring countries.

 Within the 2015 Syria Strategic Response Plan, FAO’s priorities include:

 - protect livestock assets; and

 - coordinate an effective food security response.

 Within the 2015-16 Regional Refugee and Resilience Plan, FAO is working with partners in Iraq, Jordan, Lebanon and Turkey to: